YogaWang7/YogaWang7.github.io/index.md

 ## Research Interests

-- AI for good.
+- AI for good + real-world data-driven problems.
-- Driven by real-world data-driven problems, I hope my research could understand and predict human behavior in order to provide better solutions for society.
+- Undertand and predict human behavior in order to provide better solutions for society.
-- Leverage domain knowledge, such as game theory, and other theoretical models to enhance neural network methods.
+- Leverage domain knowledge or theoretical models, such as game theory, to enhance neural network methods.

 Education
 ======